Development and Execution of In Vivo Bioassays

 January 8, 2022

-Medicine research and clinical trials are crucial to the success and growth of healthcare industry.
+Medicine research and clinical trials are crucial to the success and growth of the healthcare industry.
 However, it is also the segment that faces varied economic challenges and fluctuations.

-According to an article published on clinical trials arena in 2018, “the average cost of moving from phase 1 to phase 3 is over $79.1 million and is as high as $52.9 million for single phase 3.”
+According to an article published in the clinical trials arena in 2018, “the average cost of moving from phase 1 to phase 3 is over $79.1 million and is as high as $52.9 million for single phase 3.”

 Delays affect clinical trial budgets to a great extend and can be financially damaging too.
 One of the most common reasons for delays in clinical trials is patient recruitment and retention, which is quite a complicated and tough aspect of the trial.

-IRT systems can be programmed to monitor depot inventories, batch expiries and keep supply managers updated about the it through alerts.
-IRTs can be custom-built to provide real-time feed on varied aspects of operations in clinical trials including stocks, supply-chain, shipment, etc.
+IRT systems can be programmed to monitor depot inventories and batch expiries and keep supply managers updated about the it through alerts.
+IRTs can be custom-built to provide real-time feed on varied aspects of operations in clinical trials, including stocks, supply chain, shipment, etc.

-Cost control and increasing operational efficacies are the key to profitability of any clinical trial.
+Cost control and increasing operational efficacies are the keys to the profitability of any clinical trial.
 And there are several opportunities to pursue this goal.